 4. Isola La Gaiola, Italy

 The beautiful island, lined with picturesque cobblestone streets, is said to be cursed.
 Actually, a set of two islands linked together with a rusty bridge, the island is said to bring extreme bad luck to its owners; sometimes, even resulting in untimely deaths.
 Sudden suicides, heart attacks, brutal murders, commitment to mental hospitals, downfall from the riches, or being overthrown in jail.
 Obviously categorized as an island with weird island names.

 5. Ōkunoshima Island or Rabbit Island, Japan

 This strange island of the world was once home to several poisonous gas factories.
 Now it has transformed to a rabbit hub with thousands and thousands of rabbits hopping on the island.
 Some believe them to be the descendants of the group which was brought there to test poisonous gases.
-While others claim them to be somehow descended from the heaven to pay homage to the original lot.
+While others claim them to be somehow descended from heaven to pay homage to the original lot.
 Quite strange, eh?

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!